The Adventures of Sherlock Holmes A Scandal in Bohemia Summary

 Suddenly, these three whirl around to look at Holmes (not recognizing, of course, that he's the great detective because he's still in disguise).

 After this unexpected elopement, Norton heads off somewhere, and Adler goes home.
-They plan to meet at a park at 5pm "as usual" (Bohemia.2.24).
+They plan to meet at a park at 5:00PM "'as usual'" (Bohemia.2.24).

 Watson agrees that he will throw a "plumber's smoke-rocket" (a self-lighting smoke bomb) through an open window and yell "Fire!" when Holmes signals to him from inside Adler's house.
-(See the advantages of working outside a police department?
-The private sector has so many shenanigans!
-Remember, though, Holmes is a pro – don't try this at home.)
+(Don't try this at home!)

 Holmes says, mysteriously, that Adler herself will show Holmes where it is.
 Watson has no clue what his friend is talking about.